rishikor123/gsc/README.md

 3. **Exploratory Data Analysis** — segment sales by troop; time-series decomposition to surface patterns; visual analysis of seasonality and trends.
 4. **Modeling & Validation** — group by troop × cookie type; split by year into **train (2020–2023)** and **test (2024)**; evaluate Ridge, Random Forest, Polynomial, XGBoost, and Linear Regression; validate with an RMSE-based heuristic.
 5. **Predictive Modeling** — dynamic selection of the best model per segment using RMSE, MSE, MAE, MAPE, and R².
-6. **Reporting & Insights** — troop-level forecasts, next-cycle quantity predictions, and a recommendations report (plus a demo for sales-trend exploration).
+6. **Reporting & Insights** — troop-level forecasts and next-cycle quantity predictions, surfaced through the web app.

 **Language:** Python